-Comment: This rule has been reformatted throughout to better match the format of FRAP 25.
+This rule has been reformatted throughout to better match the format of FRAP 25.
 Because "document" and "paper" were used interchangeably throughout the rule, "document" was changed to "paper" throughout for consistency and to match FRAP 25.
 NRAP 25(a)(3) does not have a FRAP counterpart and only local court rules have some type of counterpart to NRAP 25(a)(4).
-Because subsections (a)(3) & (a)(4) are used in the Court, the rules have been kept, but cleaned up, with the only substantive change intended being to remove 4(E), involving costs of fax transmissions, to match current Court practice.
+Because subdivisions (a)(3) and (a)(4) are used in the Court, the rules have been kept but cleaned up, with the only substantive change intended being to remove subdivision (a)(4)(E), involving costs of fax transmissions, to match current Court practice.
 Other substantive changes to the rule include:

-- Existing Rule 25(a)(2)(A)(vi) simply permits electronic filing and does not differentiate between represented and unrepresented parties.
+Existing Rule 25(a)(2)(A)(vi) simply permits electronic filing and does not differentiate between represented and unrepresented parties.
 This court, however, does not currently allow unrepresented parties to file electronically.
-Rule 25(a)(2) was reformatted to match FRAP 25(a)(2), which differentiates between nonelectronic and electronic filing, and adopts the FRAP provisions for electronic filing.
-25(a)(2)(B)(i)-makes electronic filing by an attorney mandatory, with an exception to file nonelectronically for good cause shown.
-This change differs from current rule which permits, but does not require, electronic filing.
-25(a)(2)(B)(ii)-permits a person not represented by counsel to file electronically if allowed by court order.
-Current 25(a)(2)(A)(vi) becomes 25(a)(2)(B)(iii) and a sentence, based on similar language in the 9th Circuit counterpart, is added to address what a party should do in the event technical failure prevents timely filing.
-25(a)(2)(B)(iv) was added to be consistent with FRAP counterpart. - The added language 25(d)(1) changes the current rule so that those who are serving a paper through the electronic filing system do not need to file proof of service of the paper.
-Addition of this language makes the rule consistent with NEFCR 9(b) which provides that the notice issued from the electronic filing system is effective service of the document on registered users and has the same legal effect as service of a paper document.
+Subdivision (a)(2) was reformatted to match FRAP 25(a)(2), which differentiates between nonelectronic and electronic filing, and adopts the FRAP provisions for electronic filing.
+Subdivision (a)(2)(B)(i) makes electronic filing by an attorney mandatory, with an exception to file nonelectronically for good cause shown.
+This change differs from the current rule which permits, but does not require, electronic filing.
+Subdivision (a)(2)(B)(ii) permits a person not represented by counsel to file electronically if allowed by court order.
+Current subdivision (a)(2)(A)(vi) becomes subdivision (a)(2)(B)(iii) and is amended to include a sentence, based on similar language in the 9th Circuit counterpart, to address what a party should do in the event technical failure prevents timely filing.
+Subdivision (a)(2)(B)(iv) was added to be consistent with its FRAP counterpart.